 Tips For Sucess:

-- Cook this on low heat, the flavors mesh really well and the cake won't overcook.
+• Cook this on low heat; the flavors mesh well, and the cake won’t overcook.

-- Serve this cake warm, otherwise, you won't have the gooey chocolate that lava cake is famous for.
+• Serve this cake warm; otherwise, you won’t have the gooey chocolate for which lava cake is famous.

 Recipe Step-By-Step Directions:

-Step 3: In a medium-sized bowl, add the pudding mix and milk.
+Step 3: Add the pudding mix and milk in a medium-sized bowl.
 Whisk it into a batter and drop it by the spoonful over the batter in the slow cooker.

 Step 4: Pour the bag of chocolate chips over the top of the batter.

 Step 4: Place a kitchen towel over your slow cooker and put the lid over the towel.
-This is important because when you slow cook something, moisture builds up on the lid.
+This is important because moisture builds up on the lid when you slow-cook something.

 The towel will catch this liquid so it doesn't all fall on your cake.
 This is the best way to prevent a soggy cake when making it in the crock pot!